-To assist you in configuration of the adapter and minimize number of commands you type and options you need to set, there's special interactive command NETCFG which will guide you through almost all adapter settings.
+To assist you in configuration of the adapter and minimize number of commands you type and options you need to set, there's special interactive command \NETCFG which will guide you through almost all adapter settings.
 However you must clearly understand what you are setting; this subchapter will give you information how to run NETCFG properly from the first try.

-NETCFG

-Interactive GR8NET configuration

-CALL NETCFG

-No arguments are needed; all information is entered in interactive mode

--- Operating mode -Bitmap value,

-- add 2 for using DHCP

-- add 4 to enable Disk-ROM

-- add 64 to turn diag mode on

-(e.g. 2)

-Current value:

-New value:

-color auto goto list run
+NETCFG Interactive GR8NET configuration Format CALL NETCFG Arguments No arguments are needed; all information is en ntered in interactive mode GR8NET configuration utility Sections are: - Operating mode - Network - Time - Multimedia - Disk subsystem At any time you can press CTRL-STOP Empty input preserves current value Press Enter to start, any other key to abort Operating mode Bitmap value, - add 2 for using DHCP - add 4 to enable Disk-ROM - add 64 to turn diag mode on (e.g. 2) Current value: 1 New value: color auto goto list run color auto goto list run